- Charadrius hiaticula

 Immatures are similar but with many feathers having white edgings giving a scaly impression.

 Ringed Plover can be almost impossible to see with the naked eye when on shingle beaches - one of its favourite habitats.
 Its movement, flight or plaintive call almost always reveal its presence, however.
-At sites where there is regular human traffic, one can get within 10-15 m of birds without too much difficulty - but still need optics to see them!

 The short bill is used to forage along the low water mark and amongst pebbles and drift seaweed.
 Sand hoppers and insects are favoured prey.